 The occurrence of carcinogenic effects is not linked to a dose threshold and only a probability of occurrence can be stated for any given individual.
 This is the case with occurrence of radiation-induced cancers.
-We then talk of probabilistic, stochastic or random effects.
+These are called probabilistic, stochastic or random effects.